 Step 1: Befriend your academic counselor

-One of the least utilized resources is your academic counselor, whose goal is to help you succeed…academically!
-One of the first things you should do during your transfer planning is to meet with your academic counselor as soon as possible.
-Tell your counselor what your plans and
+One of the least utilized resources in your academic counselor, whose goal is to help you succeed…academically!
+One of the first things you should do during your transfer planning is to meet with

 Many things factor in one’s selection process when choosing a community college.
 After briefly introducing you to these factors, we will discuss each factor in detail in turn.
 Here are some of the selection criteria that students consider when investigating community colleges: